cheyocrafter/essentialist/1_The_Physical/Guess_Point_Level_1_Stateless/2_Arrange_Act_Assert/2_1_Password_Validator/README.md

 > Contains at least one upper case letter
 > Return an object containing a boolean result and an errors key that — when provided with an invalid password — contains an error message or type for all errors in occurrence.
 There can be multiple errors at a single time.

+### Requirements
+- [ ] Write a class for validating passwords
+  - [ ] Between 5 and 15 characters long:
+  - [ ] Contains at least one digit
+  - [ ] Contains at least one upper case letter
+  - [ ] Returns an object containing a boolean result and errors key that
+    - [ ] When provided with an invalid password
+      - [ ] contains an error message or type for all errors in occurrence
+      * There can be multiple errors at a single line

 ## Getting started

 To set up the project, run the following command: